BrunoGuerrero/gbc2axidraw/README.md

 # gbc2axidraw
-Allows for converting a GameBoy Camera image into a set an SVG ready for the AxiDraw
+Destined to convert a low-palette image into a set an SVG ready for the AxiDraw.

+Converts each pixel into a shape (Square, circle or cross), with each pixels grouped by color in layers numbered for use in AxiDraw.
+Squares and Circles still require hatch fill for filling out the shapes.

+Initially built to convert GameBoy Camera images to AxiDraw.